APPIKATLA-VIJAY-KUMAR/Music-Generator/README.md

 - Clone this repository or download the files.
 - Run the `Music_Generator.ipynb` notebook in Google Colab or Jupyter Notebook.
-- Upload your favourite music files into runtime storage.
+- Upload your favourite music MIDI files into runtime storage.
 - Execute all the cells.
+- Download the processed MIDI file.
+- Open it with any Music production software (Ex.
+LMMS)
 - Enjoy the music!

 ## Acknowledgements